 Phenology: Flowers June - early August.

-Known Distribution in Maine: This rare plant has been documented from a total of 1 town(s) in the following county(ies): Piscataquis.
+Known Distribution in Maine: This rare plant has been documented from a single occurrence in a total of 3 town(s) in the following county(ies): Piscataquis.

 Reason(s) for rarity: At southern limit of range.